 Computer vision is a field of artificial intelligence that enables machines to extract meaningful information from images, video, and other visual inputs — and take actions or make recommendations based on that information.

 Computer vision gives software the ability to “see” and understand what it sees.
 Just as a human inspector can spot a defect on a production line or a security guard can identify unusual behavior on camera, computer vision systems do the same — but continuously, consistently, and at scale.
 The technology converts pixels into structured data that businesses can act on.
+It is one of the most operationally grounded capabilities within our AI & Automation practice, because the output is measurable: defects caught, documents processed, stock-outs flagged.

 Computer vision has evolved from a research curiosity into a mature enterprise technology.
 The shift happened when deep learning — specifically convolutional neural networks (CNNs) and, more recently, vision transformers — made it possible to achieve human-level accuracy on visual recognition tasks without manually engineering features.
 Today, the core capabilities that matter for business applications fall into several categories: image classification (is this product defective or not?), object detection (where are the items on this shelf?), semantic segmentation (which pixels belong to the road versus the sidewalk?), optical character recognition (what does this invoice say?), and pose estimation (is this worker wearing proper safety equipment?).

 Looking ahead, the convergence of computer vision with large language models is creating multimodal systems that can describe what they see in natural language, answer questions about visual content, and reason about spatial relationships.
 This is expanding computer vision from pure automation toward human-AI collaboration — where the system surfaces insights and the human makes judgment calls.
+The same multimodal models increasingly sit inside AI agents that can not only flag a problem but trigger the next step in a workflow, closing the loop that older vision pipelines left open.

-Kazakhstan's industrial base creates strong demand for computer vision across several sectors.
 Oil and gas — the backbone of the economy — benefits from pipeline inspection, equipment monitoring, and safety compliance verification.
-Manual inspection of remote infrastructure is both dangerous and costly; drone-based and fixed-camera computer vision systems can monitor continuously and flag anomalies before they become failures.
+Manual inspection of remote infrastructure is both dangerous and costly; drone-based pipeline inspection flies the right-of-way and flags corrosion, encroachment, and leaks, while fixed cameras with vision models perform flare monitoring (confirming combustion efficiency and detecting unlit or smoking flares that signal emissions or compliance problems).
+These systems monitor continuously and flag anomalies before they become failures.

 With modern transfer learning techniques, you can fine-tune a pre-trained model for a specific use case with as few as 200-500 well-annotated images.
 The critical factor is annotation quality and representativeness, not raw volume.
 Images should cover the full range of real-world variation: different lighting conditions, angles, backgrounds, and edge cases.
 For highly specialized industrial applications requiring near-zero error rates, 2,000-10,000 images typically provide sufficient coverage.
 Starting with a smaller, high-quality dataset and iterating based on production performance is more effective than collecting massive datasets upfront.